 - Curriculum-based competition with a focus on math.

 - A level playing field competition, challenges revealed on the day of competition.
 Only student teams complete challenge tasks without any outside help.
 Each team uses the same robotics equipment and software.

 - Using multiple Linkbot robots during the competition.

 - Controlling robots in Ch, a C/C++ interpreter Ch using ChIDE in Windows or Mac machines.

-- 3 – 5 Elementary School, Middle School, High School, and Community College students per team
+- 3 – 5 Elementary School, Middle School, and High School students per team

 - 1st, 2nd, and 3rd place winners for each division (regional and state)

 - Spirit Award for each division in each region

 - Teamwork Award for each division in each region